 - X. Failure to adhere to this policy may result in suspending or revoking the offender's privilege of access to the network and other disciplinary action up to and including termination of the employee or expulsion in the case of a student. - XI.
 Any student shall be exempt from accessing the Internet upon request in writing from the parents to the principal, as defined by Florida Statutes and case law.
 The request for exemption shall expire at the end of each school year.
 It shall be the responsibility of the parent to renew the request annually. - XII.
-The District reserves the right to monitor and/or retrieve the contents of e-mail messages for legitimate reasons such as, but not limited to, ensuring the integrity of the system, complying with investigations of wrongful acts, or recovering from a system failure. - XIII.
-District employees' and students' passwords are confidential, and in order to maintain network security, employees/ students shall: - A. Change passwords at least four (4) times a year, or whenever the employee/ student feels his or her password may have been compromised; - B. Use passwords that contain letters, numbers, and/ or symbols and that are difficult to guess; - C. Type in passwords at each log in. - D. Employees/ students shall not share passwords and shall not set passwords to an automatic log in mode. - E. It may become necessary to know employee or student passwords for maintenance purposes.
+The School District reserves the right to monitor and/or retrieve the contents of email messages for legitimate reasons such as, but not limited to, ensuring the integrity of the system, complying with investigations of wrongful acts, or recovering from a system failure. - XIII.
+School District employees' and students' passwords are confidential, and shall meet the following requirements in order to maintain network security: - A. Employees/ students shall change passwords when prompted by the School District's network or by School District-approved software program applications, or whenever the employee/ student feels his or her password may have been compromised; - B. Employee/ student passwords shall follow the standards established and approved by the Chief Information Officer, or designee; - C. Employees/ students shall type in passwords at each log in. - D. Employees/ students shall not share passwords and shall not set passwords to an automatic log in mode. - E. It may become necessary to know employee or student passwords for maintenance purposes.
 Only authorized computer maintenance personnel will be allowed to know passwords.
 Upon completion of the maintenance activity, the user will need to change his or her password. - XIV.
-All Web sites representing any District employee, school, or department, pursuant to their official District role and duties must have their Web site hosted on a school district file server or District approved hosting service.
-File server space, Web site design software, and technical assistance are provided to school district employees to facilitate posting of District business-related Web pages.
-Using free or paid outside hosting services for public dissemination of District business is not permitted.
+All Web sites representing any School District employee, school, or department, pursuant to their official School District role and duties must have their Web site hosted on a School District file server or School District approved hosting service.
+File server space, Web site design software, and technical assistance are provided to School District employees to facilitate posting of School District business-related Web pages.
+Using free or paid outside hosting services for public dissemination of School District business is not permitted.

 - XV.
-Employees may choose to connect, pursuant to their duties, personal cellular telephones or other personal communication devices to the District's Bring Your Own Device (BYOD) network.
-Employees' personal devices connected to the District's BYOD network may be subject to a public records request or official District or law enforcement investigation. - XVI.
-Students may choose to connect personal cellular telephones or other personal communication devices to the District's Bring Your Own Device (BYOD) network as outlined in the Student Internet and Network Use Procedures form (FC-820-2259). - XVII.
-Employees and students shall not use personal data plans to establish connectivity to the Internet to circumvent the District's filtered network for either instructional use or student access.
+Employees may choose to connect, pursuant to their duties, personal cellular telephones or other personal communication devices to the School District's guest network.
+Employees' personal devices connected to the School District's guest network may be subject to a public records request or official School District or law enforcement investigation. - XVI.
+Students may choose to connect personal cellular telephones or other personal communication devices to the School District's guest network as outlined in the Student Internet and Network Use Procedures form (FC-820-2259). - XVII.
+Employees and students shall not use personal data plans to establish connectivity to the Internet to circumvent the School District's filtered network for either instructional use or student access. - XVIII.
+The School District reserves the right to log, monitor, examine, and evaluate all usage of its technology resources.